 1. What is Urban Studies?

-Urban Studies is an interdisciplinary major for undergraduate students at Barnard College, Columbia College, and the School of General Studies.
+Urban Studies is an interdisciplinary major for undergraduate students at Barnard College, Columbia University, and the School of General Studies.

 We study the complex problems, institutions, and achievements of city life.